 Achimota School

 The majority of Ghana’s modern art pioneers received their art education at Achimota School in the Gold Coast, now Ghana.
-Achimota School contributed in an important way to the formation of modern art in Ghana.
-Students trained at the Achimota Teacher Training Department spread new ideas about art and art education at the schools where they later worked. he discursive fields in which modern visual artists came to discuss their work following independence were embedded in a colonial past in which European art teachers at Achimota had positioned African tradition as both preceding and opposed to modernity.
-Just like the art teachers at Achimota, modern artists deeply admired ‘primitive art’ and considered local art forms to have roots stretching into a timeless past.
-Modern artist were in this regard influenced by their education at Achimota School as well as by nationalist ideologies that fostered pride in an African cultural past.
+Achimota School contributed in an important way to the formation of Modern Art in Ghana.
+Students trained at the Achimota Teacher Training Department spread new ideas about art and art education at schools where they later worked.
+The discursive fields in which Modern visual artists came to discuss their work, following their independence, were embedded in a colonial past in which European art teachers at Achimota had positioned African tradition as both preceding and opposed to modernity.
+Just like the art teachers at Achimota, Modern artists deeply admired ‘primitive art’ and considered local art forms to have roots stretching into a timeless past.
+Modern artist were in this regard influenced by their education at Achimota School, as well as by nationalist ideologies that fostered pride in an African cultural past.
 Among the school’s most notable students are Oku Ampofo (1908-1998), Emmanuel Asihene (1915-2001), Amon Kotei (1915-2011), Saka Acquaye (1915-2007), Kofi Antubam (1922-1964), Theodosia Akoh (1922) and Vincent Kofi (1923-1974).

-The teaching methodology of the European heads of the art department in Achimota was grounded in a growing admiration for African tradition during the late colonial period..
+The teaching methodology of the European heads of the art department in Achimota was grounded in a growing admiration for African tradition and African primitive art during the late colonial period.
 Their way of looking at art was, furthermore, influenced by the Arts and Crafts Movement in Europe, which was characterized by a romantic view of crafts and called for an enhancement of their status.

 Achimota School was officially opened in 1927.
-The coeducational boarding school was located about six miles north of Accra in a quiet rural setting, and eventually offered education from kindergarten up to the Teacher Training Department and niversity lasses.
+The coeducational boarding school was located about six miles north of Accra in a quiet rural setting, and eventually offered education from kindergarten up to the Teacher Training Department and university classes.
 In promoting Indirect Rule, the British administration held that progress in the Gold Coast could only be attained if existing African beliefs and practices were respected and encouraged.
-Achimota’s founders were worried that the future anglicized and Christian leaders that were trained in the School might not understand and respect the semi-literate and illiterate masses that they would be working with in rural areas.
-Achimota’s founders aimed to counter the danger of cultural ‘alienation’ by introducing African components in the School’s curriculum such as the study of local languages, African music and dance as well as ‘crafts’.
-This that the European art teachers were hired precisely because their romantic view of African art fitted into the conceptual framework of the school itself.
+Achimota’s founders were worried that the future anglicized and Christian leaders trained in the School might not understand and respect the semi-literate and illiterate masses that they would be working with in rural areas.
+Achimota’s founders aimed to counter the danger of cultural alienation by introducing African components in the School’s curriculum such as the study of local languages, African music and dance as well as crafts.
+This meant that the European art teachers were hired precisely because their romantic view of African art fit into the conceptual framework of the school itself.